Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assessment/assessment-strategy.md

 ## Questions About Your Grade

-Before asking the course instructor a question about the calculation of your assignment grades, please make sure that you have already consulted the GitHub repository for each assignment to see your grades and then calculated your grade using this approach outlined in this document.
+Before asking the course instructor a question about the calculation of your either assignment grades or your overall grade, please make sure that you have already consulted the GitHub repository for each assignment to see your grades and then calculated your grade using this approach outlined in this document.
 The course instructor will use your calculations to support the discussion of any questions that you have about how to calculate your grade for the technical challenges, laboratory assignments, and practical assignments.